 Open plan living-room with kitchen, dining and bedroom areas.
 Wood-burner, 2 ring gas hob, fridge and kettle.
-Double bed (5')
+King-size double bed (5')

 Shower-room with shower, WC and wash-basin

 Please note, a young baby under six months old only (non-crawler) is accepted. *There is no room for a travel cot but you are welcome to bring a baby in a moses basket.